Life with the Samsung Odyssey G9 49″ Monitor – my review

 Unboxing and installation

 The G9 comes in a big box – it’s more than a metre long, so be prepared for a surprise when it gets delivered.
 Inside the box, all of the mounts for a desktop configuration are provided, including the screws.
-The mounts themselves go quite far into the back of the case, and while the screws seem far too small for the job, everything seems to hold up well.
+The cone-shaped mount goes quite far into the back of the case, and while the screws seem far too small for the job, everything seems to hold up well.

 Close up of the "traffic cone" mounted onto the flat plate provided with my sim rig